princeton-geophysics/documentation/docs/vscode/remotecodeediting.md

 3. Now, you should be able to connect to the remote machine using two ways.
    Either you connect manually by clicking on the `+` indicated by the green circle in the above figure and enter your ssh command as you usually connect, or you use the configuration of an existing `~/.ssh/config`.
 In fact, the former option will add an entry to your `~/.ssh/config`.
+In the next section, we discuss how to add an entry to the `~/.ssh/config`.

-4. vscode should open a new window which tries to connect to the remote machine.
+4. `vscode` should open a new window which tries to connect to the remote machine.
 If successful, you should be able to open a specific folder containing your code just as you would on your local machine with th difference that you are exploring the file system of the remote machine.

 ***DISCLAIMER 1***: Only
 connect to specific folder on the clusters, do not connect to, e.g.